There are several modes of fuel injection box failure.

 2. High rpm output loss - feels and sounds like a "rev limiter)

-1. This is a dying controller.
+1. This is a dying controller box.
 The output circuitry is internally shorting or developing a permanent open circuit (somewhere internally).
 It may happen, then if you let the unit cool, it may work OK, till it's hot again.
 It is extremely hard on the vehicle's stock ECU, slamming it with unexpected transient voltages.
 It is possible to ruin the stock ECU if the FI controller fails in this mode.

 1. Sometimes the FI controller will begin to fail and it will provide scattered rpm or throttle position information.
 This can be caused by a failing analog to digital converter, poor physical signal conditioning, poor software filtering or simply sloppy programming.
-If it "was" ok and stable, and begins, at some point in time, to provide "scattered" data (like this did last night on an 05 999s Ducati - click here), then it's probable that the FI controller WILL eventually completely fail.
+If it "was" ok and stable, and begins, at some point in time, to provide "scattered" data (like this did last night on an 05 999s Ducati - click here),

 4. Communication loss (intermittent or permanent)